Run for Office

 Under Title 15 of the Election Code, candidates must file campaign contribution and expenditure reports.
 For further information and all questions about such disclosure filings, campaign finance, and political advertising, please contact the Texas Ethics Commission at 201 E. 14th, 10th Floor, Austin, Texas 78701 (or call toll-free at 1-800-325-8506.
 Candidates filing for federal offices should contact the Federal Elections Commission toll-free at 1-800-424-9530.

 For those who are not running for office – a request from the volunteers who make up the officers and representatives serving on the State Libertarian Executive Committee, and our other volunteers who serve as staff: If you are not already a monthly donor, please donate (button at top right of this page) to help our cause.
-We need your financial support now, as we begin our work in preparation for candidate support for the 2012 elections.
+We need your financial support now, as we begin our work in preparation for candidate support for the upcoming elections.